hideya/json-schema-to-zod/README.md

 A fork of [@n8n/json-schema-to-zod](https://github.com/n8n-io/n8n/tree/master/packages/%40n8n/json-schema-to-zod) with improved ESM module compatibility.

-This package properly handles ESM module paths, fixing issues with Node.js ESM resolution that can occur when using the original package in ESM projects.
+This package properly handles ESM module imports, fixing issues with Node.js ESM resolution that can occur when using the original package in ESM projects.

 ## 🔧 Installation